 Don’t Forget to Stay Creative

 It’s the little things at in-person conferences that make the biggest impact.
-The trick is finding novel ways to maintain communication between attendees while limiting exposure.
+The trick is finding novel ways to maintain communication between attendees while limiting exposure while planning a safe event.
 That’s where creativity comes into play.
 No matter where or how you host an event or the health protocols you choose to enforce, you can still make the experience memorable for guests and sponsors.

 For example, try creating smaller, more intimate networking pods.
 This allows attendees to explore special interests and industry niches as opposed to broader discussions.
 You could also have your sponsors provide branded masks.
 Each mask type could then determine entry into specific networking events, while also ensuring your guests feel safe.
 Collect them all!

 Now, look, we know this is a hot button issue.
 Everyone has a right to an opinion, but above all hosts and planners should be focused on one thing: putting together the safest event possible for their attendees.
 Consider your level of liability to guests with as much fervor as you do the flow of speakers, finding the best catering options, and more.
-After all, they may leave more focused on what you did, or didn’t do, to protect their health than what they learned at the event.
+After all, they may leave more focused on what you did, or didn’t do, to protect their health than what they learned at the event, which is why planning a safe event is critical.